catamphetamine/react-time-ago/README.md

 full             : PropTypes.func,

-// the `{…}` in the default `full` function date_time_format : PropTypes.object,
+// the `{…}` in the default `full` function dateTimeFormat   : PropTypes.object,

 // how often to update <ReactTimeAgo/>s
 // (once a minute by default)
-update_interval  : PropTypes.number,
+updateInterval   : PropTypes.number,

 // Set to `false` to disable automatic refresh as time goes by tick             : PropTypes.bool,